Articles on Congregations

 by Daniel Sack, associate director of the Material History of American Religion Project

-This is a historical and anthropological study that traces the development of church meals in the experience of one Protestant congregation.
+This historical and anthropological study traces the development of church meals in the experience of one Protestant congregation.
 Sack explains how church meals reflect the shape and structure of society.
 These gatherings present models of and for the proper functioning of society, in terms of gender roles and relations, family structure, and the role of the church in the local community.

 Congregation: Stories and Structures